Andrew Mlangeni Regiment: Citizen Force Divisions and the Border War

 The period from 1974 to 1988 saw the regiment being part of 7th South African Infantry Division's 72nd Motorised Brigade and being re-established as a conventional force.
 During these years the regiment saw active duty in Angola during Operation Savannah and Operation Protea as well as undertaking operational duties during the Border war, together with internal security duties within South Africa; and exercises at the Army Battle School, e.g. Quicksilver and Thunderchariot.
 In 1987, the regiment underwent conversion from a motorised infantry regiment to a mechanised infantry regiment.

 In 1979 the regiment was granted the Freedom of entry to the City of Barberton because of the WWII training period and the frequent "raids" to the town.
 In 1984 the regiment, as part of 72 Motorised Brigade, participated in the parade celebrating the 10th Anniversary of the brigade's Formation.

-In 1989, due to the reorganisation of the forces within the conventional force brigades, the regiment was transferred to 8th South African Armoured Division's 81st Armoured Brigade.
+In 1989, due to the reorganisation of the forces within the conventional force brigades, the regiment was transferred to the 8th South African Armoured Division's 81st Armoured Brigade.
 This year was also the 75th anniversary of the formation of the regiment and this event was celebrated by a battalion parade in Barberton.

-In 1991 the regiment organised the National 50th anniversary of the battle of Sidi Rezegh Parade in Johannesburg.
+In 1991 the regiment organised the National 50th anniversary of the Battle of Sidi Rezegh Parade in Johannesburg.
 In the same year, due to further restructuring of the conventional forces the regiment was transferred to Northern Cape Command and reverted to a motorised infantry regiment.
 During this period the regiment successfully completed township unrest camps as well as training exercises at the Army Battle School.